 In 1994, the East Kirk at Merkland was finally abandoned as a place of worship.
 Those who sought to retain it, put up a gallant fight but, finally, its congregation moved to Dunscore.

 The interior of the Church has a large panel on its east wall (erected in 1973) naming the priests and ministers who have served the parish over many centuries.
 Dunscore is in the heart of Covenanting country and its one-time minister, Rev. Archibald, was ousted from his charge during this period.

 Jane Haining, who was born and brought up in Dunscore went to Budapest in Hungary before the Second World War as a matron in a children’s home in Hungary.
 Ultimately she was taken to the death camp at Auschwitz where she was killed.
 You can read more about Jane’s life and about the Jane Haining Trail round Dunscore here.

 Several changes have been made to the church in more recent years.

-The pews were removed from the central section to make the church into a more flexible space for meetings and small gatherings.
+Around 1990 the pews were removed from the central section to make the church into a more flexible space for meetings and small gatherings.